 We live in a furiously religious age.
 Today, more than ever, we need values and principles to navigate a conflicted and increasingly multi-faith, multi-cultural world.
 Theology is the study of God and of the sources of common human value; it is the story of redemption, common understanding, and the final reconciliation of all things.
 Theology, in the end, helps us to ask life’s big questions: Who are we?
 Why are we here?
 Where are we going?
 What does it all mean?Dr Brian CapperTheology Programme Director

-Theology and Religion is assessed primarily by coursework.
+Theology and Religion is assessed primarily by coursework and some exams.
 Most of your work will consist of the writing of essays, and some modules will feature assessment by examination alongside a coursework essay, depending on what best suits a particular topic or discipline.

 |Media and Communications||VP63|